davg505/davg505/README.md

 - 👋 Hi, I’m @davg505
-- 👀 I’m interested in java, python and data science
+- 👀 I’m interested in java, React.js and Spring boot
-- 🌱 I’m currently learning js and data science
+- 🌱 I’m currently learning js, microservice and fullstack
 - 📫 How to reach me Linkedin - www.linkedin.com/in/david-gonçalves-08127437

 <!---